Read API calls to the CN are hanging

 And seems to pass on calls like this:

-#2 Updated by Rob Nahf over 7 years ago
+#2 Updated by Rob Nahf about 9 years ago

 When first looking at this with Andrei, I noticed the same tests against a Member Node (mn-demo-6) did not hang, so there seems that our CNs have some different connection management behavior that our libclient libraries aren't handling.